matrix-org/synapse/contrib/docker/README.md

   uris to enable TURN for this homeserver.
 * ``SYNAPSE_TURN_SECRET``, set this to the TURN shared secret if required.

-Shared secrets, these will be initialized to random values if not set:
+Shared secrets, that will be initialized to random values if not set:

 * ``SYNAPSE_REGISTRATION_SHARED_SECRET``, secret for registrering users if registration is disable.